amarasovic/interpretability-literature/README.md

 Poerner et al. [Evaluating neural network explanation methods using hybrid documents and morphosyntactic agreement](https://www.aclweb.org/anthology/P18-1032/).
 In *ACL 2018*.

-> "A good explanation method should not reflect what humans attend to, but what task methods attend to."
+> A good explanation method should not reflect what humans attend to, but what task methods attend to.

 ## Self-explanatory models